Who Social Media And Mental Health?

 Q: How does social media affect mental health?

-A: Excessive use of social media can lead to feelings of inadequacy, low self-esteem, and increased loneliness.
+A: Excessive use of social media can lead to negative effects on mental health, such as low self-esteem, feelings of inadequacy, and increased loneliness.

 Q: Why does social media encourage comparison?